-- 1. Indicate whether or not the person is a student of the college; - 2.
+- 1. Indicate whether the person is a student at the college; - 2.
 Indicate the length of time that the individual has been a student; - 3.
 Indicate whether the person is a full or part-time student; - 4.
 Indicate degrees and awards received; or, - 5.
 Provide other directory information.